Bauchibred/ethernaut-solutions/README.md

 ```

 Easy way explained above already that's by using etherscan to look for the new generated address, so another way to get the new generated contract address as explained in this link https://ethereum.stackexchange.com/questions/98700/find-address-of-a-contract-before-deployment-in-hardhat-and-ethers-js
-That's by running this script on node we precalculate the address of the token contract, where we pass the level's instance address to `from`
+That's by running this script on node we pre-calculate the address of the token contract, where we pass the level's instance address to `from`
 ```
 const { getContractAddress } = require("@ethersproject/address");